 It also seems likely that the predisposition to accommodate the needs of life may extend out of the microscopic molecular machinery and continue into the macro realm as well.
 At a higher level, above the cellular, it is worth noting that all complex life is essentially tube-based.
 When boiled down to the basics, all life is founded on the same architectural principles: Make a tube.
 Manipulate the tube’s length, diameter, and material construction.
 Maybe close of one end or both.
 Attach to another tube, and so on.
 It might be suspected that the laws of nature are biased toward encouraging cellular life to assemble in these well-recognized patterns.
-It would not be surprising to learn that these living cells are more predispose to interact this way than in any other combination.
+It would not be surprising to learn that living cells are more predisposed to interact this way than in any other combination.

 Once established, life has a few important fundamental goals it must strive to competently achieve.
 It goes without saying, that simply being and staying alive is first and foremost.
 Harnessing and using energy will be fundamentally necessary for all forms of life.
 Data generation, replication, storage, and retrieval is basic to life, and a big part of what it means to be alive.

 Of utmost importance for an organism is the ability to stay alive long enough to reproduce and foster the next generation.
 This will certainly have to be a universal trait for life everywhere in the cosmos.
 Without reproduction, life cannot exist for long.
-Much of the way organisms are configured is to intended support this very important prime objective.
+Much of the way organisms are configured is intended to support this very important prime objective.
 Rejuvenation is required to hold entropy at bay.

 Organisms in this universe will face a set of similar and common challenges that must be overcome to help facilitate the primary objectives of living and reproduction.
 Livings systems will need to sense the environment.
 Sensory organs for sight, hearing, smelling, and touch will be required by most.
 Some organisms will be equipped to sense infrared light, or magnetic and electrical fields.